-During fiscal 2023 and until September 30, 2022, each director who was not an employee of the Company was entitled to receive an annual fee of U.S. \$25,000 (approximately \$33,050 in Canadian dollars) for serving on our Board of Directors, U.S. \$1,500 (approximately \$2,000 in Canadian dollars) for each Board meeting attended in person or by video conference and U.S. \$750 (approximately \$1,000 in Canadian dollars) for each Board meeting lasting over one (1) hour attended by phone or by video conference.
-The chairperson of each of the audit and corporate governance committee, and the compensation and nominating committee received an additional annual fee of U.S. \$10,000 and U.S. \$8,000 (approximately \$13,200 and \$11,600 in Canadian dollars) respectively.
-The members of the audit and corporate governance committee, and the compensation and nominating committee received an additional annual fee of U.S. \$5,000, and U.S. \$4,000 (approximately \$6,600 and \$5,300 in Canadian dollars), respectively, and the independent member of the executive committee received an additional annual fee of U.S. \$4,000 (approximately \$5,300 in Canadian dollars).
+Until September 30, 2022, each director who was not an employee of the Company was entitled to receive an annual fee of U.S. \$25,000 (approximately \$33,700 in Canadian dollars) for serving on our Board of Directors, U.S. \$1,500 (approximately \$2,000 in Canadian dollars) for each Board meeting attended in person or by video conference and U.S. \$750 (approximately \$1,000 in Canadian dollars) for each Board meeting lasting over one (1) hour attended by phone or by video conference.
+The chairperson of each of the audit and corporate governance committee, and the compensation and nominating committee received an additional annual fee of

+U.S. \$10,000 and U.S. \$8,000 (approximately \$13,500 and \$10,800 in Canadian dollars) respectively.
+The members of the audit and corporate governance committee, and the compensation and nominating committee received an additional annual fee of U.S. \$5,000, and U.S. \$4,000 (approximately \$6,700 and \$5,400 in Canadian dollars), respectively, and the independent member of the executive committee received an additional annual fee of U.S. \$4,000 (approximately \$5,400 in Canadian dollars).
 The chairperson and any other members of any special independent committee of directors that may be established from time to time is entitled to receive compensation as may be determined by the Board of Directors for his or her service on such committee.

-Since October 1, 2022, each director who is not an employee of the Company is entitled to receive an annual fee of US\$45,000 (approximately \$59,500 in Canadian dollars) for serving on the Company's Board of Directors.

-The chairperson of each of the audit and corporate governance committee, and the compensation and nominating committee received an additional annual fee of US\$15,000 and US\$12,000 (approximately \$19,850 and \$15,850 in Canadian dollars) respectively.
-The members of the audit and corporate governance committee, and the compensation and nominating committee received an additional annual fee of US\$8,000 and US\$6,000 (approximately \$10,600 and \$7,950 in Canadian dollars), respectively, and the independent member of the executive committee received an additional annual fee of US\$4,000 (approximately \$5,300 in Canadian dollars).
+Since October 1, 2022, each director who is not an employee of the Company is entitled to receive an annual fee of US\$45,000 (approximately \$60,600 in Canadian dollars) for serving on the Company's Board of Directors.
+The chairperson of each of the audit and corporate governance committee, and the compensation and nominating committee received an additional annual fee of US\$15,000 and US\$12,000 (approximately \$20,200 and \$16,200 in Canadian dollars) respectively.
+The members of the audit and corporate governance committee, and the compensation and nominating committee received an additional annual fee of US\$8,000 and US\$6,000 (approximately \$10,800 and \$8,100 in Canadian dollars), respectively, and the independent member of the executive committee received an additional annual fee of US\$4,000 (approximately \$5,400 in Canadian dollars).
 The chairperson and any other members of any special independent committee of directors that may be established from time to time is entitled to receive compensation as may be determined by the Board of Directors for his or her service on such committee.

-Since September 2018 and every September thereafter until September 2022, each director who is not an employee of the Company is entitled to receive deferred stock units equal to a value of U.S. \$25,000 (approximately \$33,050 in Canadian dollars).
+Since September 2018 and every September thereafter until September 2022, each director who is not an employee of the Company is entitled to receive deferred stock units equal to a value of U.S. \$25,000 (approximately \$33,700 in Canadian dollars).
 All directors were reimbursed for reasonable travel expenses incurred in connection with the performance of their duties as directors.

-From and including September 2023 and every September thereafter, each director who is not an employee of the Company is entitled to receive deferred stock units equal to a value of US\$45,000 (approximately \$59,500 in Canadian dollars).
+From and including September 2023 and every September thereafter, each director who is not an employee of the Company is entitled to receive deferred stock units equal to a value of US\$45,000 (approximately \$60,600 in Canadian dollars).

-On November 15, 2016, the Company's Board of Directors approved annual payments of €200,000 (approximately \$276,000 in Canadian dollars) and €50,000 (approximately \$69,000 in Canadian dollars) to Mr. Niccolò Rossi di Montelera for his role as Executive Chairman of the Board and Chairman of the Executive Committee, respectively, effective January 1, 2017.
-During fiscal 2021. in an effort to mitigate the financial impact of COVID-19 on the Company, Mr. Niccolò Rossi di Montelera agreed to a COVID-19 fee reduction of 20% for the months of April, May and June 2020, 10% for the months of July to December 2020, and 20% for the months of January to March 2021.
+On November 15, 2016, the Company's Board of Directors approved annual payments of €200,000 (approximately \$310,000 in Canadian dollars) and €50,000 (approximately \$78,000 in Canadian dollars) to Mr. Niccolò Rossi di Montelera for his role as Executive Chairman of the Board and Chairman of the Executive Committee, respectively, effective January 1, 2017.